Leiden Observatory: 1860–1974

 By 1860 the new observatory building was completed.
 The new building was constructed in a quiet side of the city inside the university's botanical gardens.
 It consisted of a number of offices, living quarters for astronomers, and a number of observing domes containing telescopes.
 In 1873 two new rooms were added to the building in order to house the tools required to verify nautical instruments; tools used to test compasses, sextants and other instruments.
 Two of the domes were rebuilt, one in 1875 and the other in 1889.

 More new buildings were constructed before the end of the 19th century including the Western tower in 1878, one to the East in 1898, and another small building to house a gas engine in the same year (used for electricity until the observatory was connected to the city grid).
 In 1896 the observatory purchased their first photographic telescope, with a dome being built to house it between then and 1898.

 In 1923 the observatory formed a research agreement with Union Observatory to allow researchers use of both facilities.
 The first visitor from Leiden was Ejnar Hertzsprung.
 In 1954 the telescopes were moved to Hartbeespoort.
 The collaboration lasted until 1972.

-The old Observatory building of this period was restored from 2008 to 2012, and in the 2010s houses a visitor center and also has tours.
+The building is now called the Oude Sterrewacht (Old Observatory).
+It was restored from 2008 to 2012, and in the 2010s houses a visitor center and also has tours.

-1974- Present
+1974-present

 The astronomy department moved to the science campus north-west of the city centre in 1974.
 Although professional astronomical observations are no longer carried out from Leiden itself, the department still calls itself Leiden Observatory.
 In much of astronomy, the data came from elsewhere and could be analyzed and studied on the campus; for example in modern times the instruments may even be located in space, with data transmitted back to Earth and then studied on a computer display.
 (An example of this was the Astronomical Netherlands Satellite, launched in 1974.)